adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 model.model.train_adapter("poem")

 ```
 We have created the GPT-2 model and added an adapter with `add_adapter()`.
 We only need to pass the name of the adapter `"poem"`.
-After adding the new adapter.
-We call `train_adapter()` and pass the name of our adapter.
-This does two things.
-Firstly it freezes all parameters of the pre-trained model such that only the parameters of the adapter are updated during training.
+After adding the new adapter, we call `train_adapter()` and pass the name of our adapter.
+This does two things: Firstly, it freezes all parameters of the pre-trained model such that only the parameters of the adapter are updated during training.
 Secondly, it activates the adapter so that it is used in the forward pass.
 Next, we can train our model the same way we would without an adapter.
 In the end, we can save our trained adapter as follows.

 ```python

 model.save_adapter("path/to/adapter", "poem")

 ```
-We call `save_adapter()` and give the path to the directory where the adapter should be saved and the name of the adapter we want to save.
+We call `save_adapter()` and provide the path to the directory where the adapter should be saved and the name of the adapter we want to save.
-Now that we have our trained adapter, we want to generate some poems and see what it learned.
-First, we need to make a model with a language modeling head and load our trained adapter.
+Now that we have our trained adapter, we want to generate some poems and see what it has learned.
+First, we need to create a model with a language modeling head and load our trained adapter.
 Then we activate the loaded adapter.

 ```python